What is acupuncture?

 Before and after an acupuncture treatment

-Before treatment: wear loose clothing, do not eat a heavy meal nor on an empty stomach.
+Before treatment: wear loose clothing.
+Do not eat a heavy meal.
 Avoid alcoholic drinks and recreational drugs.

 I hope you found this helpful!